jorrizza/sinatra-mvc/README.md

 file extension.
 Just like `views_root`, `translations` is a subdirectory of your project.

+The development server socket can be configured using the `port` and `bind` options.
+These determine the TCP port and the listen address of the development server.
+These will be ignored when you're using the rackup file to run your server (i.e. any other method than running `sinatra-mvc`).

 The database connection is defined by `database_connection`.
 The value is a string, following the syntax: